80 Dale

 Demonstrated by the low TEDI, the basis of the integrated systems is the advanced thermal performance of the enclosure design.
 Diligent specification of continuous exterior insulation combined with careful detailing of component interfaces results in highly effective thermal control and high airtightness.

 The heating and cooling system is a geo-exchange decentralized water source heat pump.
 Ventilation is decentralized in-suite ERVs.
 The system is optimized to the performance of the enclosure.
-The structure of the building is also prong approach to lowering emissions; it is cast of low carbon concrete, and structural framing was rigorously planned to avoid transfers, resulting in significant reductions in embodied carbon.
+The structure of the building is also the outcome of an approach to lowering emissions.
+It is cast of low carbon concrete; and structural framing was rigorously planned to avoid transfers, resulting in significant reductions in embodied carbon.